tercen/Policy/README.md

-# Legal
+# Policy
-Tercen Terms &amp; conditions, and Policy documents.
+Tercen terms of service and policy documents.